loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 }
 ```

-As you can see, it inherits from `./BEP2TokenTemplate.sol`.
-Let's now take a look at `./BEP2TokenTemplate.sol`:
+As you can see, it basically inherits from `./BEP2TokenTemplate.sol,`.
+This smart contract provides a buch of useful functions and you can use it in your own apps by simply inheriting from it.
+Let's go ahead take a look at `./BEP2TokenTemplate.sol`:

 ```solidity
 pragma solidity 0.4.24;